-A written excuse, with the reason the scholar was absent, must be sent with the scholar the day he/she returns to school.
+An electronic excuse, with the reason the scholar was absent, must be sent with the scholar the day he/she returns to school.
 If a written excuse is not received by the 3rd day following the absence, the absence will remain unexcused.
 WE CANNOT ACCEPT LATE EXCUSES.
 A parent/scholar may request make-up work for an excused absence.
 "Make-up work must be arranged within 3 school days after the last date off the absence."
 Per MCSD Behavior Code and Discipline Policy Handbook.
-We are working towards all WH scholars to have five or less absences for the 2019-20 school year.